llogiq/llogiq.github.io/_posts/2016-12-01-chromebook.md

 probably do something for those great displays sooner or later.
 I've yet to install a dev version of ChromeOS, maybe it's better with that.

+**Update**: I've been reliably informed that the resolution setting just changes the size of the UI controls.
+Looking at the screen really closely, this appears to be the case.
+Sorry, the setting is weird, and I didn't wear my glasses when I first wtote this.

 Regardless the surprise, I'm using the Linux part of the equation to 99% anyway.
 Setting the xDPI value in the XFCE settings editor to 180 brought me acceptable font and icon sizes.
 However, those apply to external displays, too, which means fonts on HD displays will look comically large.
 I also needed to add `-Dswt.autoscale=175` to my Eclipse Neon's